marwynnsomridhivej/uconnsmashbot/README.md

 ## Features ![documentationbadge](https://img.shields.io/badge/Documentation-100%25-bright_green)

 The bot has some really neat features.
-A complete list of them can be found [here](/cogs/README.md)
+Invite the bot and do `?help` to see all the commands and their usages.

 ## Security Concerns and Privacy